 If you have trouble with certain feelings of withdrawal, plan how you could cope or work around them.
 For example, warn your family you might be cranky for a few weeks and ask for their patience.

-The more feelings of withdrawal you have, the more you will benefit from using nicotine medications or Champix or Zyban.
+The more feelings of withdrawal you have, the more you will benefit from using prescribed stop smoking tablets or nicotine patches, lozenges, gum, mouth spray or inhalator.